Chapter 4: Children

 Can I apply for a parenting order?

-You can apply to the court for a parenting order if you are the child’s legal parent or as a person who has a genuine interest in the child and is concerned with the child’s care, welfare or development.
+You can apply to the court for a parenting order if you are the child, the child’s legal parent, a grandparent of a child or as a person who is concerned with the child’s care, welfare or development.

 I’m a grandmother.
 Do I have any rights to see my grandchildren?

 If you are a grandparent, you can apply to the court to see your grandchild.
-The Family Law Act says that children have a right to spend time with their relatives and other significant people if it is in their best interests.
-The relationship between a child and other people, including grandparents, is specifically included in the list of considerations about the best interests of the child.
-If you want an order to spend time or communicate with your grandchild, then you must make sure you comply with the pre-action procedures (see above), including attempting FDR before applying to the court for orders.
+The Family Law Act says that there is a benefit to a child to have a relationship with people who are significant to a child where it is safe to do so.
+In many cases, people significant in a child’s life will be grandparents.
+Before filing in court for an order to spend time or communicate with your grandchild, generally, you must make sure you comply with the pre-action procedures (see above), including attempting FDR before applying to the court for order, unless an exception applies.
 You will need to tell the court why it is in the best interests of your grandchild to make the orders you want.
 It is possible to apply for court orders even if the child’s parents are still together.
 Legal Aid NSW has a brochure about legal options for grandparents.
 See Chapter 9: Referrals and Resources.

 Do I need a lawyer?